China–France relations: Sino-French war, 1884-1885

 For centuries China had claimed the Indo-China territory to its south as a tributary state, but France began a series of invasions, turning French Indochina into its own colony.
 France and China clashed over control of Annam.
 The result was a conflict in 1884–85.
 The undeclared war was militarily a stalemate, but it was recognized that France had control of Annam and Indochina was no longer a tributary of China.
 The main political result was that the war strengthened the control of Empress Dowager Cixi over the Chinese government, giving her the chance to block modernization programs needed by the Chinese military.
 The war was unpopular in France and it brought down the government of Prime Minister Jules Ferry.
 Historian Lloyd Eastman concluded in 1967:

 The Chinese, although fettered by outmoded techniques and shortages of supplies, had fought the French to a stalemate.
 China lost, it is true, its claim to sovereignty over Vietnam, and that country remained under French dominance until 1954.
 But the French had been denied an indemnity; railroad construction had been averted; and imperial control of the southern boundaries of the rich natural resources lying within those boundaries had not been broken.
 In short, China was not much changed by the war.

 In 1897, France seized Kwangchow Wan, (Guangzhouwan) as a treaty port, and took its own concession in the treaty port of Shanghai.
-Kwangchow Wan was leased by China to France for 99 years (or until 1997, as the British did in Hong Kong's New Territories), according to the Treaty of 12 April 1898, on 27 May as Territoire de Kouang-Tchéou-Wan, to counter the growing commercial power of British Hong Kong and was effectively placed under the authority of the French Resident Superior in Tonkin (itself under the Governor General of French Indochina, also in Hanoi); the French Resident was represented locally by Administrators.
+Kwangchow Wan was leased by China to France for 99 years (or until 1997, as the British did in Hong Kong's New Territories and the Germans did with Kiautschou Bay), according to the Treaty of 12 April 1898, on 27 May as Territoire de Kouang-Tchéou-Wan, to counter the growing commercial power of British Hong Kong and was effectively placed under the authority of the French Resident Superior in Tonkin (itself under the Governor General of French Indochina, also in Hanoi); the French Resident was represented locally by Administrators.